alejandrogolfe/LangChainAgentAWS/README.md

 Push to main
     └── deploy.yml
-            ├── Configure AWS credentials (from GitHub Secrets) ├── Build Docker image
-            ├── Tag with git SHA + latest
-            ├── Push to ECR
+            ├── Configure AWS credentials (from GitHub Secrets) ├── Build Docker image tagged with git SHA ├── Push to ECR (tagged as SHA + latest) └── Force ECS redeploy → picks up new image automatically
-            ├── terraform init
-            ├── terraform plan
-            └── terraform apply -var="image_tag=<sha>"
-                    └── ECS service force-deploys new task
 ```

-Each deploy is **fully reproducible** — the image tag is the git commit SHA, so you can always trace which code is running in production.
+Each deploy is fully reproducible — the image tag is the git commit SHA, so you can always trace which code is running in production.

 ---